pentapodal/cits3403-group-26/README.md

 4. Connect with friends.
 - The Followers page shows who can view your Overshare.
 - The Following page shows the Overshares you're following.

+## Testing
+Using the standard python -m unittest <testingfile>
+NOTE: Tests only works on Linux

 ## Group details
 | Student ID | Full name             | GitHub username                               |